-Like the one in Figure 15.8 "Local Area Network (LAN)", some networks are clientserver systems, which include a number of client machines (the ones used by employees for data input and retrieval) and a server (which stores the database and the programs used to process the data).
+Like the one in Figure 15.7 "Local Area Network (LAN)", some networks are client-server systems, which include a number of client machines (the ones used by employees for data input and retrieval) and a server (which stores the database and the programs used to process the data).
 Such a setup saves time and money and circulates more-accurate information.

 - 26. Network that links computers that are spread over a relatively large geographical area. - 27.
-System connecting client machines (which are used by employees for data input and retrieval) and a server (that stores shared databases and programs).
+System connecting client machines (which are used by employees for data input and retrieval) and a server (that stores shared databases and programs). - 28.
+Cloud computing means performing computer tasks using services provided over the Internet.